NON-STATE ACTORS IN EDUCATION

 School inspection: See Multi-level regulations.

-Student assessment: In Grenada, students are subject to the assessments developed by the Caribbean Examinations Council (CXC), in collaboration with the Ministries of Education throughout the region in order to assess education across the region.
+Student assessment: In Grenada, students are subject to the assessments developed by the Caribbean Examinations Council (CXC), in collaboration with Ministries of Education across the region.

 Diplomas and degrees: No information was found.